Home Theater Systems Buying Guide: What to Look For in 2026

 ❌ Cons

-• Size / Dimensions: Compact soundbar + wireless subwoofer, TV-friendly footprint
+• Size / Dimensions: Compact soundbar plus powered subwoofer and rear speakers

 Check Price on Amazon